sigsum/sigsum/doc/design.md

 use a cosigned tree head instead
 	[\[TS\]](https://git.sigsum.org/sigsum/commit/?id=fef460586e847e378a197381ef1ae3a64e6ea38b).

-A log operator that shuts down a completed shard will not affect verifiers.
+A log operator that shuts down a completed shard will not affect end-users.
 In other words, a signer can continue to distribute proofs that were once collected.
 This is important because a checksum does not necessarily expire.

 #### 4.6 - What parts of witness cosigning are not done?
 There are interesting policy aspects that relate to witness cosigning.
-For example, what witnessing policy should a verifier use and how are trustworthy witnesses discovered.
+For example, what witnessing policy should an end-user use and how are trustworthy witnesses discovered.
 This is somewhat analogous to a related policy question that all log ecosystems must address.
 Which logs should be considered known?